demithetechie/100daysofcode/README.md

 `*args` allows you to have an unlimited number of arguments for a function.
 It requires one asterick, and the name does not need to be args.
 This alows you to loop through each argument as a tuple and perform the function on each argument.

 `**kwargs` allows you to have an unlimited number of keyword arguments for a function.
 It requires 2 astericks, and yet again, the name does not need to be kwargs.
+The function creates a dictionary with the variable name and value passed into the function.

 # Day 28 - Tkinter, Dynamic Typing and the Pomodoro Calendar